We are very pleased with the end results, such a nice place to sit and enjoy the great outdoors......

 After getting off the trail, we went back to the Winding Stair Trailhead to get Titmouse's car, then we both headed south toward Broken Bow, Ok. on the very winding and scenic U.S. Hwy.
 259.

-We stopped when we got to the Blue Rooster CafĂ© (near Hochatown) for a delicious fried shrimp lunch and in honor of Titmouse's upcoming birthday we also enjoyed fried pie with ice cream!
+We stopped when we got to the Blue Rooster Café (near Hochatown) for a delicious fried shrimp lunch and in honor of Titmouse's upcoming birthday we also enjoyed fried pie with ice cream!
 Yummee!!

 Then we headed over to the "cabin" where we were to meet the rest of our women friends.

+This is not what I consider a "cabin", it is more like a resort in the woods.
 Love the fire pit (even though we did not utilize it)!
 Loved the hammock (I did use it!)!
 There was horseshoe pits and a game with red and blue balls on either end of a string.....you throw them over to the other rack trying to loop them over the cable....don't know what the game is called?

 This area has a lot of these "cabin" rentals available.
 Our cabin is named "Family Time" and it has all kinds of things to keep any family busy and entertained.